Meta Software Engineer Interview (questions, process, prep)

 Finally, if you live close to a Meta office and are really motivated to join the company you can ask to come onsite for the initial screens.
 Your recruiter will usually be happy to organize this for you as it's a better experience both for you and your interviewers.

 Onsite interviews are the real test.
-You'll typically spend a full day at a Meta office and do four to six interviews in total.
-Each interview will last about 45 minutes and cover one of the following topics:
+You'll typically spend a full day at a Meta office and do four or five interviews in total.
+Each interview will last about 45 minutes.
+There are three types of onsite interviews.

-1. Coding interview, where you'll solve general coding questions which will typically be harder than in the initial technical screen.
+1. 2 x Coding interviews, where you'll solve general coding questions which will typically be harder than in the initial technical screen.

-2. System design interview, where, depending on your background, you'll be asked a system or product design question
+2. 1 or 2 x Design interview, where, depending on your background, you'll be asked a system or product design question

-3. Behavioral interview, where you can expect questions about your background, accomplishments, and motivation to work at Meta.
+3. Getting to know you interview, where you can expect behavioral questions as well as questions about your experience and your motivation to work at Meta.

 In addition to these interviews, you'll also have lunch with a fellow engineer while you are onsite.
 The lunch interview is meant to be your time to ask questions about what it's like to work at Meta.
 The company won't be evaluating you during this time, but we recommend that you behave as if they were.